 4 Resize your images properly

 Take the time to learn how to add images to your site without distorting them and make sure they look great on any device.
 Your web designer should be able to do this for you and if they can’t, I would be asking some pretty serious questions!
+You can also use a program such as Canva to keep all of your images consistent and to brand them with your logo and colours.

 5 Pay someone who does it for a living